MuneerHashmat/Instagram-ui/README.md

 ## Features
 * **User-Friendly Design:**  Our design language is easy and eye-pleasing to use.
 + **Responsive Design:** The frontend is designed to be responsive, ensuring a consistent and enjoyable experience across various devices.
++ + **Interactive User Engagement:** Our Instagram UI clone goes beyond static design by incorporating interactive elements that enhance user engagement.
+From dynamic animations to seamless transitions, we prioritize an interactive user experience to make navigating the app not only visually appealing but also enjoyable and intuitive for users.

 ## Technologies Used
 - **HTML5/CSS3:** For structuring and styling the web pages.